 This recipe is inspired by one in a 1980s Gourmet Traveller magazine and I make it with potato skins leftover from preparing gnocchi.
-Roasting the potatoes on a bed of rock salt then passing them through a ricer ensures the driest potato and therefore the lightest gnocchi.
+Roasting the potatoes on a bed of rock salt then passing them through a potato ricer ensures the driest potato and therefore the lightest gnocchi.
 It also leaves you with wonderfully dry skins just begging to be turned into a delicious snack.
-If you aren’t making gnocchi, scrub 500g floury potatoes well, bake on a bed of rock salt at 180°C for 60-90 minutes until tender then quarter, scoop out most of the flesh, reserve it for another use, and proceed with the recipe.
-They’re great as a crunchy snack on their own and make an easy entrée served with a spicy salsa on the side.
+If you aren’t making gnocchi, scrub 500g floury potatoes well, bake on a bed of rock salt at 180°C for 60–90 minutes until tender then quarter, scoop out most of the flesh, reserve it for another use, and proceed with the recipe.
+Add a glass or 2 of Little Reddie Infringement rosé and enjoy them as a crunchy snack on their own or an easy starter served with a spicy salsa on the side.

 Share page on: